ejikeugba/gofcat/joss/paper.md

  Misclassification Error  |   0.318  |

 # Conclusion & Outlook
 The development of the `gofcat` software package is geared towards a stress-free evaluation of some widely used regression models in empirical studies.
 As shown in this paper, `gofcat` bundles together crucial GOF tests for CRMs, also providing some quick means of assessing their strength and performance.
 Several classes of objects are supported and can be directly handled by the available functions, yielding the desired test results.
 The provided example in this article deals with an ordinal outcome model, even though, as earlier hinted, both the binary and the multinomial outcome models can likewise be assessed using the functions in `gofcat`.
 Tests for the ordinal models, in particular, are currently available for the constrained forms of the proportional odds model, the adjacent-category model and the continuation-ratio model.
 Future development of `gofcat` will include tests other than those presently covered and tests for the unconstrained ordinal models.

 # Availability
-The released version of `gofcat` can be obtained from the Comprehensive R Archive Network ([CRAN](https://CRAN.R-project.org/package=gofcat)) [@R_language_2021], with details on usage available in the package [documentation](https://cran.r-project.org/web/packages/gofcat/gofcat.pdf), while on the other hand, the development version is available in [GitHub](https://github.com/ejikeugba/gofcat) also with more details provided on a pkgdown [@wickham_pkgdown_2020] website on [Github Pages](https://ejikeugba.github.io/gofcat).
+The released version of `gofcat` is available in the Comprehensive R Archive Network ([CRAN](https://CRAN.R-project.org/package=gofcat)) [@R_language_2021], with more details found in the package documentation.
+Alternatively, the development version is available from [GitHub](https://github.com/ejikeugba/gofcat) with further details about usage provided on a pkgdown website (Wickham & Hesselberth, 2020) on [Github Pages](https://ejikeugba.github.io/gofcat).

 # Acknowledgements
 The author would like to thank Jan Gertheiss for his helpful suggestions.
 This project was partly supported by Deutsche Forschungsgemeinschaft (DFG) under Grant GE2353/2-1.

 # References